haikucode-dev/x1-docker-ollama/README.md

 - **Automated Setup**: One-line installation command to set everything up.
 - **Testing Tools**: Verify your installation with a simple test script.
 - **Autostart Support**: Systemd service setup for automatic startup on boot.
+- **Tailscale Funnel**: Expose your Ollama instance securely over the internet using Tailscale Funnel.
+- **Clean Uninstall**: Easily remove all components with a single script.

 ## Quick Install (One-Line Command)